What could be better than a day at the beach!

 Sand fleas – Not really a flea, but a small crab.
 Premium bait for pompano, a delicious white-flesh fish and prime game in Florida’s Atlantic coastal waters.
 Also known as a mole crab, you can either buy them at a beach-area bait shop or pick them out of the sand along the surf line.
 As the surf rolls back, watch for tiny disruptions in the outward flow, showing as a V. Those are antennae.
 Scoop the sand around the crab and dig them out.

 Squid – Readily available frozen.
 Cut the body into thin strips and use one at a time on each hook or jig.
-I don’t have much luck with squid, but many others do, so it’s worth considering, especially if no other bait is available.
+I don’t have much luck with squid, but many folks do, so it’s worth considering, especially if no other bait is available.

 A note about the value of local bait shops…